WGLab/NanoBinner/README.md

-# NanoBinner: An anchor-assisted demultiplexing tool for Oxford Nanopore long-read amplicon sequencing data.
+# NanoBinner: A demultiplexing tool for Oxford Nanopore long-read sequencing data.

 ## Features
 - NanoBinner uses the sequence upstream/downstream of the barcode (i.e. anchor) to help locate barcode position and eliminates random matching due to sequencing error.